deekshachugh/msan622/homework4/README.md

 Here is the screenshot of the visualization:
 ![IMAGE](PhraseNet.png)

-Phrase-Net was used to represent Obama - State of the Union(2014) at the link below: http://www-958.ibm.com/software/data/cognos/manyeyes/visualizations/new/phrasenet/state-of-the-union-obama-2014/1
+Phrase-Net is used to represent Obama - State of the Union(2014) speeches at the link below: http://www-958.ibm.com/software/data/cognos/manyeyes/visualizations/new/phrasenet/state-of-the-union-obama-2014/1